yannamsiva/javacalculator/README.md

 ✅ You should see openjdk version "17" and javac 17.

-Step 5: Install Maven
+5️⃣ Install Maven

 Check if Maven is installed:

 mvn -v

-If not installed, run:
+If not installed:

 sudo apt install maven -y

-Test Maven installation:
+Verify installation:

 mvn -v

-You should see Maven version information.

-Step 6: Verify Project Structure
+6️⃣ Verify Project Structure

-Ensure your Maven project structure is correct:
+Ensure your Maven project has this structure:

 javacalculator/
 ├── pom.xml